Semarapura

 Semarapura (ᬲᭂᬫᬭᬧᬸᬭ; /id/) is a town that serves as the administrative capital of the Klungkung Regency in Bali, Indonesia.
-Its is also the center of government and economy of Klungkung Regency.
+It is also the center of government and economy of Klungkung Regency.
 This city has no administrative status and its territory is in Klungkung district.
 Semarapura is the center of the regency government which is also known as the source of arts and culture in Bali.